PHP Print Statements

 //Output: We are expected to score above 85%

-- sprintf() – This method is also same as printf() but the difference is that, it can return the formated string instead of printing it to the browser.
+- sprintf() – This method is also same as printf() but the difference is that it can return the formatted string instead of printing it to the browser.
 Then we can store it into variable or database.
 For example,

-- print_r() – This statement is used to print the string array or object array with an easy readable structure.
+- print_r() – This statement is used to print the string array or object array with an easily readable structure.